radhakrishnak/duckduckgo/CONTRIBUTING.md

     Request.pm - added check to not seperate words on apostrophe
     ```

-* Make sure you have added the necessary tests for your changes.
+* Make sure you have added the necessary tests for your changes
-* Run `dzil test` (executes all tests in t/) to assure nothing else was accidentally broken
+* Run `dzil test` (executes all tests in t/) to ensure nothing else was accidentally broken

 ## Submitting Changes

-* Push your changes to your fork of the repository.
+* Push your changes to your fork of the repository
-* Submit a pull request to the DuckDuckGo (Core) repository.
+* Submit a pull request to the DuckDuckGo (Core) repository
     * Make sure to use the DuckDuckGo (Core) repository's Pull Request template